kowainik/learn4haskell/README.md

 If you're on Linux or macOS, then the process is easy:

 1. Install [ghcup](https://www.haskell.org/ghcup/) and follow `ghcup`
-   instructions for successful installation (remember to restart your terminal afterwards to avoid an `unknown ghcup command` error on the next step).
+   instructions for successful installation (remember to restart your terminal afterward to avoid an `unknown ghcup command` error on the next step).
 2. Install the latest version of the Haskell compiler — GHC — and the [Cabal](https://www.haskell.org/cabal/) build tool.
 After you install `ghcup`, it is easy to install the rest with a few commands from your